 The Alebrijes and the Art of Cartoneria “Mexican Paper Sculptures” - Paper Mache Mexican Folk Art

-Article presented by Juan Carlos Brito (Las Manos del Artesano in La Jolla CA) Illustrated with art by Antonio Joel García the Alebrijes master of Mexican Artisans.
+Article presented by Juan Carlos Brito (former owner of Las Manos del Artesano in La Jolla CA) Illustrated with art by Antonio Joel García the Alebrijes master of Mexican Artisans.

 The Alebrijes or Paper Monsters are imaginary creatures that have elements from different animals such as dragon bodies, bat wings, wolf teeth and dog eyes.
 Colorfully painted, they were originally made with papier mache, but with time the word "Alebrije" was also applied to wood carving figures made in Oaxaca.